Poppy Playtime: Spin-offs and other media

-Other games
+Games

 Project: Playtime

 On October 31, 2022, Project: Playtime, a free-to-play co-op horror prequel spin-off, was announced and later released as early access on Steam on December 12, 2022, missing its original set date of December 6, due to "server backend issues".
-Six players are assigned as Survivors while another player is given the role of the Monster, which can either be Huggy Wuggy, Mommy Long Legs, or a new jack-in-the-box-themed character named Boxy Boo.
-Players are tasked with retrieving toy parts in order to assemble a large toy, while the Monster is tasked with finding the Players and killing them.
+Six players are assigned as Survivors while another player is given the role of the Monster, which can either be Huggy Wuggy, Mommy Long Legs, or a jack-in-the-box-themed character, Boxy Boo.
+Players are tasked with retrieving toy parts in order to assemble a large toy, while the Monster is tasked with finding and killing the Players.
+In late July 2026, it was announced that the developers, Mob Entertainment, were ending support for Project: Playtime later in the year.

 Poppy Playtime: Forever

 Poppy Playtime: Forever is a game developed by Mob Entertainment and Jazwares and was released on February 29, 2024, on the Roblox platform.
 The game allows up to 10 players per server and has a built-in level editor, allowing players to make their own levels.